-In addition to the courses and experiences above, candidates in the Childhood Education Program must attend the following non-credit required workshops:
+In addition to the courses and experiences above, candidates in the Childhood Education Program must complete the following non-credit required workshops:

-Child Abuse Identification and Reporting School Violence Prevention and Intervention Personal Health and Fitness Safety, Fire Prevention, and Safe Environment
+Child Abuse Identification and Reporting School Violence Prevention and Intervention Personal Health and Fitness Safety, Fire Prevention, and Safe Environment Dignity for All Students Act

-The Master of Science in Childhood Education: Education-Professional Certification, Master of Science in Adolescence Education: Specialist in Science Program, and the Master of Science in Adolescence Education: Specialist in Mathematics Program will prepare candidates for New York state professional certification (48 states and the District of Columbia have reciprocity with New York state certification).
+The Master of Science in Childhood Education: Education-Professional Certification, Master of Science in Adolescence Education: Specialist in Science Program, and the Master of Science in Adolescence Education: Specialist in Mathematics Program will prepare candidates for New York state professional certification (49 states and the District of Columbia have reciprocity with New York state certification).
 All students receive personal one-to-one advisement by expert program faculty.
 The program is eligible for Troops to Teachers funding, and other financial aid is available for qualified students.